Student Mathematics Problem Solving Competition: Grades 5-8

 A. Submission Guidelines:

-2. Students are to select and solve one of the given problems.
+2. Students are to solve one their given problems.

 4. Clearly indicate the student name(s), the teacher’s name and the grade level of the student(s) on the submission.